Maple have developed a class-leading rainscreen cladding system that’s high-performing, strong and efficient to install.

 WHAT DOES THE AIR CAVITY DO?

-By incorporating an air cavity into the cladding system, architects and designer use a simply rule of physics “the chimney effect’ to help keep buildings cool in summer and maintain a warm and steady interior temperature during winter.
+By incorporating an air cavity into the cladding system, architects and designers use a simple rule of physics “the chimney effect’ to help keep buildings cool in summer and maintain a warm and steady interior temperature during winter.

 Openings at the top and bottom of the cladding façade allow air to circulate.
 As hot air rises in the summer, cooler air falls or is drawn in from the bottom.
 In winter, when the air is not warm enough to lift, it provides an insulation layer that keeps heat within the building.